MV Loch Bhrusda: Service

 In October 2014, Loch Bhrusda relieved on the Sconser - Raasay route so that MV Hallaig could go for overhaul.
 In 2015, Loch Bhrusda relieved MV Loch Portain on the Sound of Harris route twice.
 On one of these occasions the latter ship had to go to dry dock after "making contact" with the Sound of Harris seabed.

 During the summer of 2016, she was based at Mallaig, operating additional sailings on the Armadale service alongside MV Lochinvar and MV Lord of the Isles, and relieving MV Lochnevis on the Small Isles service.

 In June 2017, Loch Bhrusda provided additional sailings from Claonaig to Lochranza alongside MV Catriona whilst MV Isle of Arran was away at James Watt Dock, Greenock, for emergency repairs.

+In April 2024, Loch Bhrusda briefly operated between Largs and Cumbrae alongside MV Loch Riddon in lieu of MV Loch Shira which had been removed from service due to damage to her ramps.
+Loch Bhrusda replaced MV Isle of Cumbrae on the route, but the latter vessel returned shortly thereafter.
+She returned to Largs in May, operating alongside MV Loch Tarbert after a breakdown removed Isle of Cumbrae from service.

+In June 2024, Loch Bhrusda was moved to Lochranza to cover MV Catriona, owing to damage to the latter vessel's ramps.
+Her place at Largs was taken up by MV Loch Fyne.
+Following this, she sailed for Mallaig to cover for Loch Fyne on sailings to Armadale alongside MV Coruisk.

+In September 2024, Loch Bhrusda was redeployed to cover the Small Isles service in lieu of the MV Lochnevis, operating a vehicle and freight service.
+The chartered vessel MV Sheerwater operated a passenger only service, with charted vessel MV Larven taking over from Sheerwater every Saturday.
+On 13 October 2024, Lochnevis returned from overhaul and subsequently returned to the Small Isles service.
+Loch Bhrusda returned to the Mallaig - Armadale crossing, operating alongside MV Coruisk.